Welcome

 • The personal information you provide to us through our website, stays with us.
 Your email address, physical address or any other contact information will not be given or sold to anyone else - we keep that here in our records.
 We don't bombard you with unsolicited emails or call you at home when you're about to sit down for dinner - we don't like those interruptions so we assume you don't enjoy those either.

 • Unsolicited Email/regular mail: I consider unsolicited email to be an invasion of privacy, and again, we don't enjoy that either.
 Upon your purchase of let's say a particular artist's work, when that artist comes out with a new piece, you may receive an email from us highlighting the latest work.
-On average, we send out a maximum of maybe six emails per year showcasing new works for any particular artist or special event.
-We also produce and (e)mail out a gallery newsletter roughly three times a year.
+On average, we send out perhaps one email per month showcasing new works for any particular artist or special event.
+We also produce and (e)mail a gallery newsletter twice a year.
 If you prefer to have no emails or anything period, please indicate that with your contact submission or at any time, we'll be happy to oblige.
+Our emails are sent out by an online email distibution service, and every email has an "unsubcribe" option for you if you choose.
 Basically, if you want the information, we'll provide it to you.
 If you don't, we won't.

 PRINT TERMINOLOGY (back to top)